crstnrm/pokemons/README.md

 If you choose run this project with docker, you have to do the steps below:

 - Run `docker-compose run --rm --service-ports worker sh` in your terminal.
 Install gcc package often take a couple of minutes.
 - Now, you are into woker container.
-Run `python manage.py migrate`.
+Run `python manage.py migrate`
-- Run `python manage.py loaddata stats.json`.
+- Run `python manage.py loaddata stats.json`

 ## How to use it.
 All below commands have to be run into docker container: